MadanThangavelu/madanthangavelu.github.io/_posts/2020-05-20-REST-is-not-a-standard.markdown

 ## Introduction of REST

+REST was introduced In 2000 by Roy fielding as part of a PHD thesis.

-While APIs have existed even before the formalization of HTTP in 1997.
+APIs existed even before the formalization of HTTP in 1997.
 XMLHttpRequest (XHR) in browsers in the mid 2000’s was a pivotal moment when APIs became mainstream.
 This allowed a browsers to speak multiple requests to the server and fetch the information they need without reloading the entire view.
 This essentially gave birth to the the now commonly known term web APIs.

 APIs became the contract between the backend and the frontend systems to “transfer state”.